dhellmann/pymotw/PyMOTW/bz2/index.rst

     :synopsis: bzip2 compression

 :Purpose: bzip2 compression
-:Python Version: 2.3 and later
+:Available In: 2.3 and later

 The :mod:`bz2` module is an interface for the bzip2 library, used to compress data for storage or transmission.
 There are three APIs